nhandyal/js-boilerplate/README.md

 js-boilerplate
 ============

-# Build scripts
+# NPM scripts
-A description of the npm run scripts.
 - build: build the app with the production config.
 - buildDev: build the app with the development config.
-- clean: remove build files.
+- clean: remove dist directory
 - lint: run the linter.
-- lint-fix: try to auto-fix linter issues.
+- lint-fix: run the linter and try to auto-fix issues.
 - start: Start the webpack dev-server.
-Useful while building popup pages.
 - test: Run the test suite.
+- watch: Run webpack with file watching enabled.